 In December of 1996, the Office of National Drug Control Policy designated counties in Iowa, Kansas, Nebraska, Missouri and South Dakota as the Midwest High Intensity Drug Trafficking Area (HIDTA).
 On February 1, 1999, North Dakota was added.

-The mission of HIDTA is to reduce and disrupt the importation, distribution, and clandestine manufacturing of methamphetamine in the six-state region and other parts of the United States, thereby reducing the impact of illegal drugs and the related criminal activity.
+The mission of HIDTA is to reduce and disrupt the importation, distribution, and clandestine manufacturing of illegal drugs in the six-state region and other parts of the United States, thereby reducing the impact of illegal drugs and the related criminal activity.
 The headquarters is in Kansas City, Missouri, and is part of the national HIDTA network under the Office of National Drug Control Policy (ONDCP).

 After the events of September 11, 2001, Attorney General Ashcroft directed the offices of the United States Attorneys to form Anti-Terrorism Task Forces.
 These task forces coordinate anti-terrorism investigations and prosecutions and the dissemination of information throughout the country.
 Their mission is to provide an operational foundation for a concerted effort against terrorism.

 The Anti-Terrorism Coordinator for the Northern District of Iowa works with members of several federal, state, and local law enforcement agencies on matters involving terrorism or potential terrorism actions and training to identify, prevent, and respond to potential terrorism actions.
 If you have any information which you think may relate to terrorist activities, please call the U.S. Attorney's Office at 319-363-0091.
 Although we are not an investigative agency, we will ensure that such reports are passed on to the task force or other appropriate agencies.
 You may also go online at https://tips.fbi.gov